The Concept2 Model E Rowing Machine is considered the upgrade to the very popular “Model D” Rower.

-The Model E comes with a few upgrades compared to the Model D such as higher seat, nickel-plated chain, and longer monitor arm.
+The Model E comes with a few upgrades compared to the Model D, such as a nickel-plated chain, longer monitor arm, and taller seat height.

-While there are many additional features, it also comes with a heftier price tag.
+With the additional features, comes a heftier price tag.

 Concept2 set the industry standard in the world of air-resistance rowers and this model does not disappoint.